-- Maximum building height and floor space ratio shall be in accordance with Clauses 4.3 and 4.4 of а WLEP 2013. - b Podium elements to have a zero setback from building lines which are defined by a site's boundaries that face a street, a lane or a public open space. - Podium elements to face any civic open space on a development site.
-C
+- a Maximum building height and floor space ratio shall be in accordance with Clauses 4.3, 4.3A, 4.4, 4.4A and 4.4BA of Central Coast LEP 20224. - b Podium elements to have a zero setback from building lines which are defined by a site's boundaries that face a street, a lane or a public open space. - c Podium elements to face any civic open space on a development site.